EyringMLClimateGroup/behrens24james_SPCESM2_ML_ensembles/README.md

 1) A set of SPCESM2 data can be found on Zenodo: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10598576.svg)](https://doi.org/10.5281/zenodo.10598576)
    - It contains a subset of the preprocessed training data (first day of each month of 2013), validation data (first day of each month of 2014) and test data (first day of each of 2015) that is used in the SPCESM2-ML ensemble paper.
    - It includes a folder with SPCESM2 raw data consisting of .nc files from January 1st 2013.
-   - It includes a folder with initilization files of SPCESM2 for January 2013 and Febrauary 2013, that can be used to run hybrid CESM2 simulations with the here developed ML ensembles.
+   - It includes a folder with initilization files of SPCESM2 for January 2013 and Febrauary 2013, that can be used to run hybrid CESM2 simulations with the here developed ML multi-member parameterization.

 2) The entire set of SPCESM2 raw data, preprocessed SPCESM2 data and more SPCESM2 initilization files for different months of 2013 is archived on Levante/DKRZ and available upon request.
    This allows to reproduce all figures and all results of the SPCESM2-ML ensemble paper.
 In this case an account on [DKRZ/Levante](https://docs.dkrz.de/) is needed.